 Migrate from Walla in five business days

-Walla and Junocal share the same core scheduling primitives — pick-a-spot, four-mode policies, waitlist behaviour.
+Walla and Junocal work the same way — pick-a-spot, four-mode policies, the same waitlist behaviour.
 Migration is mostly a translation.
 Customer-facing URL stays the same (if you bring your domain) and favourite-spot data carries through cleanly.

 Why studios move

 Walla's base plan is around $320/month.
 Branded booking is a separate $300/month add-on.
 Total: $620/month, $7,500/year.
 For premium-positioned studios, this cost is justified.
-For studios where the cost is eating into margin or polish isn't load-bearing for the brand, Junocal Studio at $99/month covers the same operational shape for around $1,800/year.
+For studios where the cost is eating into margin, or where extra polish doesn't change how the brand lands, Junocal Studio at $29/month covers the same day-to-day work for around $350/year.

 What the migration actually involves